latifah221b/AR_Mobile/README.md

 Bugs:
 -----------------------
   ios:

   XR Interaction toolkit is not working.

   Memoryleaks.

   Android:

   Nothing.

+Build:
 ------------------------------
 To run the app on IOS:
 * switch the build to IOS platform on Unity.